manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

 suspended shall occur as if the Authorized Representative were still registered as such.

 # 306\.
-Notices Required of Network and Clearing Participants.
+Notices Required of Network and Clearing Participants

 (A).
 Each Network and Clearing Participant, if applicable, shall immediately notify Manifold Finance, orally and in writing, of: